The rocks and rolls of the climate change policy debate have taken mind-warping twists and turns in recent months.

 In this case, it’s the lexicon, the terminology, the phraseology that holds sway.

 Long it has been that terms like “global warming,” “climate change,” “skeptic,” “contrarian,” and “doubter” have been compromised and deemed unworthy.
-Note bene, for instance, the Kerry-Lieberman legislation introduced in the Senate: the American Power Act.
+Nota bene, for instance, the Kerry-Lieberman legislation introduced in the Senate: the American Power Act.
 Not a hint of climate change, global warming, or – excuse the lapse – “cap and trade.”
 Now dirty words all.

 It’s all about creating jobs, energy security, safe exploration, conservation, no more BP deep-water spills.